TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

-- Each row sorted â†’ count elements â‰¤ x using binary search.
+- Each row sorted → count elements ≤ x using binary search.
-- Counting is monotonic â†’ if mid is large, count increases.
+- Counting is monotonic → if mid is large, count increases.
 - Because global sorted structure is not present, you cannot do one binary search on a flattened index.
 - BSOA is the only scalable method.
 ---